Course Outline

 Audience

-• System administrators for government and other public sector organizations
+• System administrators for government and other organizations

-• IT professionals for government and other public sector entities
+• IT professionals responsible for maintaining secure and efficient systems

 21 Hours